 Durham Research Center of Excellence

 Durham Research Center of Excellence was completed in November 2003.
 This 10-story building houses 116 research labs, 15 class rooms and a 319-seat auditorium.
-A second twin building is planned for completion in late 2008.
+A second twin building was completed in late 2008.

 Research interests at UNMC include: Biochemistry, Bioinformatics, Cancer Biology, Cardiovascular Biology, Cell Biology, Developmental Biology, Genetics, Gene Therapy, Immunology, Microbiology, Molecular Biology, Neuroscience, Neurodegenerative Disorders, Physiology Receptors & Signal Transduction, Stem Cell Biology, Teratology, Toxicology and Virology.
 Extensive research work also includes Lymphoma, Parkinson’s disease, Nicotine (and other) Addictions, Breast Cancer and Prostate Cancer.